 Here's everything you need to know about money in Greece.
-Covering banks, currency, ATMs, credit cards and more, this guide will show you how to get hold of and spend your money in Greece.
+Currency, ATMs, banks, credit cards and more, this guide will show you how to get hold of and spend your money in Greece.

 The Currency in Greece